A Simple Step-by-Step Guide to Investing

 In the past, only mutual funds offered partial shares.
 This is because they focus more on the amount of money you invest instead of the number of shares you want to buy.
 Some brokerages, including M1 Finance, let you buy partial shares of individual stocks and ETFs.

-Partial shares make it easy because every single penny invests.
+Partial shares make it easy because every single penny is invested.
 That way, you don’t have cash sitting idle until you have enough to buy full shares.

 Index Funds vs. Target Date Funds